ttlew/conversation/resources.md

 - Navigation pane:
     - Video: Tool overview for Conversation
-    - Video: Show me how to use Conversation
 - "Defining intents" page: [Working with intents](intents.html)
 - "Defining entities" page: [Working with entities](entities.html)
 - "Building a dialog" page: